Breads, pastas and pastries. Who doesn’t love them?—I sure do!

 Dr. Perlmutter says that it is a myth that fat is unhealthy or that it makes us fat.
 However, we must consume the good fats like olive oil, avocados, nuts, seeds and fish.
 He also believes saturated fats found in meats and dairy are not unhealthy.
 Avoid bad fats found in highly processed foods and commercial vegetable oils.

-6. Eat Cholesterol: It is actually GOOD for brain health and longevity
+6. Eat Cholesterol: Surprisingly, dietary cholesterol is actually GOOD for brain health and longevity

 For many years, mainstream health advice has told us that eating cholesterol leads to heart disease.
 This is known as the “lipid hypothesis.”
 Dr. Perlmutter says this belief is not true, and the number of studies that contradict the lipid hypothesis outnumber the studies that support it.
 In the book, Dr. Perlmutter comments on a 1994 JAMA study on cholesterol done by Yale researchers that found…